babaniyi/babaniyi.github.io/_posts/2023-03-22-writing-system-design-for-search-ecommerce.md

 ## 2.2 Preparing image data
 In the earlier section [1](#1-overview-of-the-search-system), we explained the goal is to design an image search system that retrieves images similar a user's text query, rank them based on their similarities to the text query, and then display them to the user.
-Since the model returns an image as output, we need to preprocess catalod images.
+Since the model returns an image as output, we need to preprocess catalog images.
 The most common image preprocessing operations are [[1]](#references):

 - **Resizing:** Models usally require fixed image sizes (e.g. $224 * 224$)
 - **Scaling:** Scale pixel values of each image to be in the range of 0 and 1